-Five Auckland KiwiBuild homes that failed to sell through the ballot will go on the market
+Five Auckland KiwiBuild homes that failed to sell through the ballot set to hit the market

 Instead, the apartments will be sold through real estate agents Bayleys on a first-come basis for any interested buyers who qualify under the KiwiBuild programme as first-home buyers.

-Minister Twyford said KiwiBuild had made a mistake in first approaching other people, who applied through the ballot before putting the homes on the open market.
+Minister Twyford said KiwiBuild had made a mistake by not first approaching other people who applied through the ballot before putting the homes on the open market.

 "My understanding is that when someone who comes through the ballot on top and then subsequently pulls out, my expectation was always that those opportunities would then be passed back to people in the ballot," he told reporters.